zilliztech/zdoc/docs/tutorials/data/search-query-get/grouping-search.md

 # Grouping Search

-A grouping search allows Milvus to group the search results by the values in a specified field to aggregate data at a higher level.
+A grouping search allows Zilliz Cloud to group the search results by the values in a specified field to aggregate data at a higher level.
 For example, you can use a basic ANN search to find books similar to the one at hand, but you can use a grouping search to find the book categories that may involve the topics discussed in that book.
 This topic describes how to use Grouping Search along with key considerations.

 ## Overview{#overview}